Free Shipping on all orders over $5 in the U.S.

 Sum It Up!

-Remember to follow safety precautions and adjust application frequency as needed to suit your garden's needs.
+Remember to follow safety precautions and adjust application frequency to suit your garden's needs.
 By embracing the benefits of neem oil and pairing it with neem cake fertilizer, you can cultivate a thriving garden free from pests.

 If you would rather not mix your own Neem Garden Spray, try Zatural's pre-mixed Neem Garden Spray.